as-sah/Hotel-Booking-Demand-Prediction/index.md

 We make a specified correlation table for the feature 'total_people', to get a more accurate overview
 <img src="images/correlation 2.PNG" alt="correlation 2" width="60%" />

 Now we need to prepare the data for Random Forest.
 We extract the columns with the highest correlation and create a matrix.
 We used adress, special requests, repeated guests, nights during week and previous bookings not cancelled.
-Adults, children and babies were ignored, since they are innately similar and actually a what makes up the total_people feature.
+Adults, children and babies were ignored, since they are innately similar and actually is the features that makes up the total_people feature.

 <img src="images/rfMatrix.png" alt="rfMatrix" width="80%" />